ucan-wg/invocation/README.md

 type URI string
 type Ability string

-type Authorization struct {
-  # Authorization is denoted by the set of links been authorized
-  scope   [&Any]

-  # Scope signed by the invoker
-  s       VarSig
-}

-type Invocation struct {
+type Context struct {
-  v       SemVer
   run     &Task
   meta    {String : Any}
   prf     [&UCAN]
-  auth    &Authorization

   # Receipt of the invocation that caused this invocation
   cause   optional &Invocation
 }

-type SemVer string
+type Invocation struct {
+  ctx     Context
+  sig     Varsig
+}

+type InvocationCapsule struct {
+  inv     Invocation (rename "ucan/invoke@0.2.0")
+}

-type Receipt struct {
+type Trace struct {
-  # Invocation this is a receipt for
+  ran     &Invocation # Invocation this is a receipt for
-  ran     &Invocation

-  # Output of the invocation
+  out     Result # Output of the invocation fx      Effects # Effects to be enqueued
-  out     Result

-  # Effects to be performed
-  fx      Effects

-  # All the other metadata
+  meta    {String : Any} # All the other metadata
-  meta    {String : Any}

   # Principal that issued this receipt.
 If omitted issuer is
   # inferred from the invocation task audience.